 You can teach any language you want, as long as you’re a native speaker of that language.

-The best thing about italki is that you can decide your own rate (other ESL websites have a tier system based on experience or rating).
+The best thing about italki is that you can decide your own rate (other online English teaching jobs have a tier system based on experience or rating).

 Teacher rates range between $5 and $40.
 As Chris Rush revealed in his guest blog post, he earned over $2,200 teaching 71 lessons within 90 days.

 DaDaABC offers a real career opportunity for teachers with rates starting at a whopping $25 per hour and chances to increase that based on performance.

 Three types of one-on-one classes exist – trial (14 minutes), elective and major classes (last from 30 minutes to 1 hour).

 DaDaABC provides teachers with a curriculum and platform, where they teach the same kids months at a time.
 This is a huge advantage to both the students and the teacher in terms of consistency in the lessons and the continuity of not having to meet new people every class..